 If Du Bois were working today on the urgent issue of student loan indebtedness, he would find that, in the phrase he used, “the problem of the color line” endures across the globe, and that other social cleavages help predict how debts are arranged and affect whether groups of people are allowed to carry it with dignity.
 Inspired by Du Bois, The Dignity and Debt Network and the VizE Lab at Princeton adopting the style of Du Bois in a growing series of charts that convey some of the contemporary research on how color-lines organize data on student loan debt.
-Taken together, the series also depict the wider webs of structures, meanings, and values that shape the uneven circumstances with which college students and families take on educational debt, and the ability of graduates to repay them.
-As we add to this series, we seek to produce a new set of public goods that can reveal areas where policy changes can be made.
-And they chart how dignity, respect, and autonomy can guide meaningful financial and educational inclusion around the globe.
-We will be featuring visualizations of these possible futures in the coming year.
-Stay tuned.
+Taken together, the series also depict the wider webs of structures, meanings, and values that create the uneven circumstances with which college students and families take on educational debt, and the ability of graduates to repay them.
+And they chart how dignity, respect, and autonomy can guide meaningful policies and practices of financial and educational inclusion around the globe.

 Click the images below to view our original visualizations of student loan debt data, inspired by the visual style of W.E.B.
 Du Bois: